Scuba Wetsuit vs Drysuit – How to Stay Warm in Cold Water

 What factors should you consider when choosing between a drysuit and a wetsuit?

-First of all, it’s certainly your requirements for staying warm.
+First of all, it’s certainly your requirement for staying warm no matter whether you’re looking at a wetsuit or drysuit.
 Either type helps you stay warm by slowing down the heat loss you are exposed to.
-In other words, they do not actively keep you warm but instead slow down the time it takes for you to get cold.
+In other words, wetsuits and drysuits are not designed to keep you warm actively but instead slow down the time it takes for you to get cold.

 A wetsuit is less capable of allowing you to stay warm.
 The way it works is that it traps a thin layer of water between your skin and the wetsuit.
-This layer warms up and insulates you from the cold water outside of the suit.
+This layer warms up from your body heat and insulates you from the cold water outside of the suit.
+The heat your body provides to warm up the thin layer of water is not enough to significantly cause your body temperature to drop.

 The suit is usually made from a material called neoprene.
 In warmer waters, you want to use a thin suit.
 Getting into colder waters requires you to use thicker neoprene wetsuits.
 You can also choose whether you’re going for open cell or closed cell neoprene which has differences in longevity and convenience.

-Once you get down to 50’ish degrees you’ll reach the end of the capabilities of a wetsuit to slow down or prevent heat loss.
+Once you get down to 50’ish degrees you will reach the end of the capabilities of a wetsuit to slow down or prevent heat loss.
+The thin layer of water between your skin and the neoprene is not enough to keep you warm and your body temperature will drop.

 By itself, it does not keep your body warm.
-As you stay dry you can wear undergarments to keep you warm while you’re in the water.
+As you stay dry you can wear undergarments to keep you warm while you’re inside the suit.

 If you intend to dive below around 50 degrees Fahrenheit then it becomes inevitable to use a dry suit with insulating and warm undergarments.